apache/sqoop/docs/src/site/sphinx/RESTAPI.rst

 Before continuing further, make sure that the Sqoop server is running.

 Then find out the details of the Sqoop server: ``host``, ``port`` and ``webapp``, and keep them in mind.
-Note that the sqoop server is running on Apache Tomcat.
+Note that the sqoop server is running on Jetty.
 To exercise a REST API for Sqoop, you could assemble and send a HTTP request to an url corresponding to that API.
-Generally, the url contains the ``host`` on which the sqoop server is running, the ``port`` at which the sqoop server is listening to and ``webapp``, the context path at which the Sqoop server is registered in the Apache Tomcat engine.
+Generally, the url contains the ``host`` on which the sqoop server is running, the ``port`` at which the sqoop server is listening to and ``webapp``, the context path at which the Sqoop server is registered in the Jetty engine.

 Certain requests might need to contain some additional query parameters and post data.
 These parameters could be given via the HTTP headers, request body or both.
 All the content in the HTTP body is in ``JSON`` format.